GustaGitHub/GustaGitHub/README.md

 ## About me
-- 👨‍💻 Hi, I'm Gustavo Ribeiro, a simple web developer
+- 👨‍💻 Hi, I'm Gustavo Ribeiro, a simple web developer JR
 - 🏫 graduanting in systems analysis and development
-- 😅 and... only that
+- 😅 and... only it

 <hr/>